 The big advantage of Android in terms of hardware is that you've got so many different phones to pick from.
-The Samsung Galaxy 9.
-The Pixel 2.
-The Huawei P20 Pro.
+The Samsung Galaxy S21 Ultra.
+The Pixel 5.
+The Oppo Find X3 Pro.
 If Android is your choice then you've got a lot of manufacturers and models vying for your business.

 Android vs iPhone: features